equalframework/equal-doc/docs/getting-started/quick-start.md

 Uncomment the commented part, comment the uncommented part, then save

-It's using a binary mask and 0 means no rights.
-Create is 1, read is 2, write/update is 4, delete is 8, and manage is 16.
+Note: eQual uses binary masks for granting rights : 0 means no rights; create is 1; read is 2; write/update is 4; delete is 8; and manage is 16.

-Alternatively, you can temporarily replace 0 with the addition of the binary values of the rights you want to give

-Don't forget to **switch back** once you're done

 ## 5. Change default view

-In **public/config/**, open *config.inc.php* or *default.inc.php* (unrecommended) and adapt this :
+In `/config`, open *config.inc.php* or *default.inc.php* (unrecommended) and adapt this :

 ```php
 define('default_package', 'mypackage');
 ```

-In **public/packages/myapp/**, create a *config.inc.php* file and write this :
+In `/packages/mypackage`, create a *config.inc.php* file and add these lines :

 ```php
 <?php